C2DH/ranketwo/_assignments/webarchives/03-webarchive-national-dimension.md

 The example of the LWA in assignment 3.a shows the contradiction between the principle of openness and the limits of institutions in sustaining an open system when they also have to take into account the rights of copyright holders.
 Because of the latter, we do not have online access to the information within the LWA, as it can only be used within certain library premises.
 However, we are lucky that some of the content in the LWA is also available online through the Internet Archive’s Wayback Machine (WM).
 As such, this lesson makes use of the Wayback Machine, rather than the LWA, for the next sub-assignment on archived Luxembourgish web content.
 The BnL has a contract with IA to crawl the Luxembourgish web, meaning that they offer the same content, but the BnL offers some complementary tools to explore the collections.

-Download the teaching aid for working with the interface of the Wayback Machine from; url
+Download the [teaching aid for working with the interface of the Wayback Machine](/assets/pdf/wayback-machine-interface.pdf){:target='_blank'}.

-Go to the Internet Archive’s [Wayback Machine](https://web.archive.org/){:target='_blank'}), copy and paste the URL www.luxembourg.lu and press the “Enter” key.
+Go to the Internet Archive’s [Wayback Machine](https://web.archive.org/){:target='_blank'}, copy and paste the URL www.luxembourg.lu and press the “Enter” key.
 You should arrive on the page <https://web.archive.org/web/*/www.luxembourg.lu>{:target='_blank'}.
 Referring to the WM interface user guide, answer the following questions:

 -	Select two elements on this page that provide information about how the Internet Archive has archived the web page that corresponds to this specific URL.